VFX Spotlight

 Artists

-• If you did that minivan camera move in War of the Worlds, employers and other artists will find you and read the amazing story of how you did it.
+• If you did that minivan shot in War of the Worlds, employers will find you and read how you did it.
+No need for "Open to work" ribbons on your LinkedIn profile.
+Brad Pitt doesn't do that!
+Why should you?

-• Make offers for positions you want to cast and chat in the message thread with artists.
+• Make bids to artists for positions you want to cast.
+Negotiate in message threads (like AirBnB).

-• Artists can accept or decline offers, and then you can choose to finalize and seal the deal.
+• Artists can accept or decline, then you can finalize to seal the deal.

-The platform manages the lifecycle of offers.
+The platform manages the lifecycle of bids.
 It's like a talent agent working for both sides.
 If an artist accepts an offer, other overlapping offers are automatically declined with a polite message.
-Likewise if an employer fills all vacancies for a role, other candidates for the same role are automatically rejected with an equally polite message.
-We provide contract templates with auditable signatures.
+Likewise if an employer fills all vacancies for a role, other candidates for the same role are automatically rejected, again with a polite message.
+We provide contract templates with auditable electronic signatures.

 Julian Mann